The Covert Comic Home Page

 The E.S.P.I.O.N.A.G.E.
 Principle

-When practicing tradecraft, accomplished intelligence officers employ the E.S.P.I.O.N.A.G.E. principle.
-Use the E.S.P.I.O.N.A.G.E. principle in your own intelligence operations each and every day!
+When planning and conducting operations, experienced intelligence officers employ the E.S.P.I.O.N.A.G.E. principle.
+Use the E.S.P.I.O.N.A.G.E. principle in your own intelligence activities each and every day!

 E stands for ESPIONAGE.